2022 United States gubernatorial elections: Michigan

-Incumbent Democratic Governor Gretchen Whitmer ran for re-election to a second term and faced former political commentator Tudor Dixon in the general election.
+Incumbent Democratic governor Gretchen Whitmer ran for re-election to a second term and faced former political commentator Tudor Dixon in the general election.
 Whitmer defeated Dixon by a vote margin of nearly 11 percentage points, a larger victory than when she was first elected four years prior.

 Minnesota

 Incumbent Democratic (DFL) Governor Tim Walz defeated the Republican nominee, former state senator Scott Jensen, winning a second term.

-In the end, Jensen's advantage in rural Greater Minnesota could not overcome Walz’s large lead in the Twin Cities metropolitan area, with Walz going on to win the election with a comfortable 7.7% margin.
+In the end, Jensen's advantage in rural Greater Minnesota could not overcome Walz's large lead in the Twin Cities metropolitan area, with Walz going on to win the election with a comfortable 7.7% margin.
 However, this was the first time ever in Walz's career that he lost Minnesota's 1st congressional district, the district that he used to represent in Congress and prior to this election, carried seven times in a row.
 This election was also the first time ever that Walz failed to carry the following counties in any election which he ran in: Freeborn County, Houston County, Mower County, and Winona County.
 Winona County was significant given the fact that President Joe Biden carried the county in 2020.

 Nebraska

-Incumbent Republican Governor Pete Ricketts was re-elected to a second term in 2018.
+Incumbent Republican governor Pete Ricketts was re-elected to a second term in 2018.
 He was term-limited by the Nebraska Constitution in 2022 and could not seek re-election for a third consecutive term.
-Incumbent Republican Governor Pete Ricketts was term-limited and unable to seek a third term.

 In the general election, Republican Jim Pillen went on to win the gubernatorial election by a 23-point margin.

 Nebraska's primary elections were held on May 10.
 Former University of Nebraska Board of Regents chair Jim Pillen won the Republican nomination, while state senator Carol Blood won the Democratic nomination.

 The race took on increased importance in October 2022, when U.S. Senator Ben Sasse announced he would resign and Ricketts said he would allow the winner of the 2022 gubernatorial election to appoint Sasse's replacement.
 The winner, Jim Pillen, ultimately decided to appoint his predecessor (Ricketts) to fill Sasse's seat.